SondagesPro/LS-sendMailCron/README.md

 ## Installation

 - See [Install and activate a plugin for LimeSurvey](https://extensions.sondages.pro/about/install-and-activate-a-plugin-for-limesurvey.html) for version before 4.0
+- This version was tested with LimeSurvey version 4.1.18,
-- This version was in beta phase for LimeSUrvey 4.X and up.
+- This version muts work with all LimeSurvey version 2.55 and up
 - In some LimeSurvey version : you need to manually create the `./application/runtime` to use CFileLogRoute ([See LimeSurvey manual](https://manual.limesurvey.org/Cron)).

 ### LimeSurvey version compatibility